What It’s Like to Make an Adoption Plan

 ❤️❤️❤️

 “My Adoption Coordinator and I talked about adoption and what I wanted.
-I still wanted to be in my child’s life if at all possible.
+I still wanted to be in my child’s life if possible.
 She said that what I was asking for was very much possible and that I could be picky about who I would choose to raise my child.
-It was then that I made the decision to put my baby up for adoption.
-The adoptive mom was next to me and my best friend on the other side during labor!
-I handed my firstborn and most precious gift to another woman, trusting that she will care for and love her unconditionally, and she doesn’t take that for granted.
+It was then that I decided to put my baby up for adoption.
+The adoptive mom was beside me and my best friend was on the other side during labor!
+I handed my firstborn and most precious gift to another woman, trusting that she would care for and love her unconditionally, and she doesn’t take that for granted.

 The night I signed off my parental rights was very emotional.
 I held my daughter the entire time and told her how much I loved her.
 I told her I was doing what was best for her and that one day she would understand.
 When I got to the last paper, I stopped and stared at my baby to make sure this was what really needed to be done.
-I was going back and forth in my head for what seemed like forever, but it was just a couple of minutes.
+I went back and forth in my head for what seemed like forever, but it was just a few minutes.
 I signed.
-I was mad with myself for not being able to take care of my child.
-If I’m honest, I was mad at God too, for giving me such a perfect gift just for it to be taken away.
+I was mad at myself for not being able to take care of my child.
+If I’m honest, I was mad at God, too, for giving me such a perfect gift just for it to be taken away.

 I chose adoption for my baby because she deserved everything, and I wanted her to have the best life possible.
 I made that decision because I trust the adoptive couple I chose to be the parents my daughter needed them to be.”